 You can choose to pay your rates:

-- Once a year in full by 31 August.
+- In full by 31 August

 - By quarterly instalments.
 Each instalment is due by: